-TraCS is currently deployed in all patrol vehicles so that troopers can start and complete crash forms in the car or at station, after completion, the reports are reviewed by a supervisor and when approved , the reportable crash reports are automatically transmitted to PennDOT.
-To aid in the creation of crash reports, the TraCS Location Tool (TLT) and Trancite’s ScenePD have been provided.
+TraCS is currently deployed in all PA State Police patrol vehicles so that troopers can start and complete crash forms, traffic citations, non-traffic citations, DL-640, and VSIS commercial vehicle reports.
+After completion, the crash reports are reviewed by a supervisor and when approved, the reportable crash reports are automatically transmitted to PennDOT.

 The Vehicle Safety Inspection System (VSIS) (Aspen replacement) has been released to all PSP members to use during Commercial Vehicle Inspections.